stefanesco/obsidize/README.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL_v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)
 [![Clojure](https://img.shields.io/badge/Clojure-1.12.1-green.svg)](https://clojure.org)

-Obsidize is a tool that aims to make it easy to import and maintain in Obsidian conversation history and project data exported from LLMs - starting with Claude, converting the raw json files that Anthropic provides into a structured folder with proper linking and metadata, and implementing an update process that only process what's actually changed.
+Obsidize is a tool that aims to make it easy to import and maintain the conversation history exported from Claude in Obsidian - it converts the raw json files that Anthropic provides into a structured folder with proper linking and metadata, and implements an update process that keeps any local edits and adds only the new conversations.

 > Disclaimer:
-> While I followed software engineering best practices in developing and packaging this application it remains a personal project and may not cover all edge cases.
+> While I aimed to implement 'obsidize' using software engineering best practices it remains a personal project.
 >
 > The code, documentation and binaries are provided in the hope of being useful but without any warranty.
 >